-As we move into July and the celebrations of the summer holidays honoring our independence and precious freedoms, it is a good time to have your camera ready.
+As we begin celebrations honoring our independence and precious freedoms, it is a good time to have your camera ready.
 Surrounded with family and friends the photo opportunities abound.
 Speaking of summer holidays, what else says July 4th like fireworks?

 How to Photograph Fireworks This Fourth of July